 Milken Scholars was founded in 1989 by Lori and Michael Milken to honor exceptional young men and women based on their academic performance, community service, leadership activities and ability to overcome obstacles.
 By identifying these extraordinarily talented youth and then providing resources and networks to them so they can help themselves and those around them, the Program aims to support Milken Scholars during their academic and professional careers.

-More than 400 Milken Scholars have been selected from more than 100 high schools in Los Angeles County, New York City and Washington, D.C.
+More than 450 Milken Scholars have been selected from nearly 200 high schools in Los Angeles County, New York City and Washington, D.C.
 Representing a variety of ages, backgrounds, academic and professional interests, they are attending and graduating from the top colleges and universities in the country.

 Milken Scholars receive financial assistance during their undergraduate careers.
 But what makes the program truly unique is the access to a lifetime of resources.
 Being a Milken Scholar means joining an extended family and building relationships that will last over time.
 For example, Milken Scholars receive ongoing career-related counseling, assistance in securing internships, opportunities for volunteer community service, and a fund to assist with the transition from college to graduate school or the world of work.